Counter is in beta and still being built. The Chrome Web Store listing isn't live yet. Sideload the dev build to test →

 Built for

-If you've ever written something for class and then had to talk about it under questioning, you know the gap between "I wrote this" and "I can defend this."
-Counter closes that gap.
+If you've ever written something that someone else gets to poke holes in, you know the gap between "I wrote this" and "this holds up."
+Counter closes that gap, on the page or out loud.

 CBSE / ICSE vivaClass 10 + 12 practical and project orals across Bio, Physics, Chemistry, CS, History.